 Rabbits are delightful pets, known for their playful nature and soft, fluffy appearance.
 However, to keep a rabbit healthy and happy, it’s crucial to understand what they should eat.
-A rabbit's diet plays a significant role in its overall well-being, influencing everything from its energy levels to its lifespan.
-In this article, we’ll explore the best foods for rabbits, particularly focusing on vegetables and fruits, and answer some of the most common questions like "what do rabbits eat" and "what vegetables can rabbits eat."
+A rabbit's diet plays a significant role in its overall well-being, influencing everything from its energy levels to lifespan.
+In this article, we’ll explore the best food for rabbits, particularly focusing on vegetables and fruit, and answer some of the most common questions like "what do rabbits eat" and "what vegetables can rabbits eat."

 Understanding a Rabbit’s Diet

 A well-balanced diet for a rabbit should consist mainly of hay, fresh vegetables, and a small number of pellets.
 Freshwater should always be available.
-While hay is the most important part of a rabbit's diet, fresh vegetables and fruits provide essential nutrients that contribute to a rabbit’s health.
+While hay is the most important part of a rabbit's diet, fresh vegetables and fruit provide essential nutrients that contribute to a rabbit’s health.

 What Vegetables Can Rabbits Eat?